One-Nexus/Synergy/README.md

 <div class="button-large">Button</div>
 ```

-The `modifier()` mixin is infinitely nestable allowing you to require more than one modifier for styles to take affect:
+The `modifier()` mixin is infinitely nestable allowing you to require more than one modifier for styles to take effect:

 ```scss
 @include module('header') {